balch/lander/README.md

 The highlight for me was mainly just producing code that I could learn by example from.
 Learning to effectively communicate with an LLM will be fun challenge.
-The skills of asking the right questions, validating the results, and iterate]ing on the solution are still critical while using AI.
+The skills of asking the right questions, validating the results, and iterating on the solution are still critical while using AI.

 I am curious how much energy is used by each "Sending to LLM..." messages I see.
 While it